-Parents: Explain that even if we hate our brother or friend, it's very bad too (Matthew 5:21-22).
+Parents: Explain that if we even hate our brother or anyone else, it's as bad as if we killed him.

-Parents: Have your child connect the letters to see something Cain grew.
+Parents: Have your child connect the letters to see something Cain may have grown.

 Parents: Your child can practice these drawings on a separate sheet of paper.